Structure in Deep Reinforcement Learning: A Survey and Open Problems: Patterns of Incorporating Structure

 \subsection{Auxiliary Optimization Pattern}

 This pattern uses structural side information to modify the optimization procedure.
-This includes methods involving contrastive losses, reward shaping, concurrent optimization, masking strategies, regularization, baselining, etc. However, given that the changes in the optimization can go hand-in-hand with modifications of other components, this pattern shares methods with a lot of other patterns.
+This includes methods involving contrastive losses, reward shaping, concurrent optimization, masking strategies, regularization, baselining, etc. However, given that the changes in the optimization can go hand-in-hand with modifications of other components, this pattern shares methods with many other patterns.
 For example, contrastive losses can be used to learn state abstractions.
 Similarly, a learned model can be utilized for reward shaping as well.
 Thus, methods that fall into this category simultaneously utilize both patterns.

 In the case of the taxi, reward shaping could help the policy to be reused for slight perturbances in the city grid, where the shaped reward encourages the taxi to stay near areas where passengers are frequently found when it does not have a passenger.
-It is crucial to ensure that the modified optimization process remains aligned with the original objective, i.e., there needs to exist some form of regularization that controls how the modification of the optimization procedure respects the original objective.
+It is crucial to ensure that the modified optimization process remains aligned with the original objective, i.e., some form of regularization that controls how the modification of the optimization procedure respects the original objective needs to exist.
 For reward shaping techniques, this amounts to the invariance of the optimal policy under the shaped reward~\shortcite{ng-icml99a}.
 For auxiliary objectives, this manifests in some form of entropy~\shortcite{fox-uai16a} or divergence regularization~\shortcite{eysenbach-iclr19a}.
-Constraints ensure this through recursion~\shortcite{lee-arxiv22a}, while baselines control the variance of updates~\shortcite{wu-iclr18a}.
-The strongest use of constraints is in the safety literature, where constraints either help control the updates using some safety criterion or constrain the exploration.
-Consequently, in \cref{fig:pattern-proclivities}, we see that the auxiliary optimization pattern peaks in its proclivity towards addressing safety.
+Constraints ensure this through recursion~\shortcite{lee-modem22a}, while baselines control the variance of updates~\shortcite{wu-iclr18a}.
+The most vigorous use of constraints is in the safety literature, where constraints either help control the updates using some safety criterion or constrain the exploration.
+Consequently, in \cref{fig:pattern-proclivities}, the auxiliary optimization pattern peaks in its proclivity towards addressing safety.
 In the following paragraphs, we cover methods that optimize individual aspects of the optimization procedure, namely, rewards, learning objectives, constraints, and parallel optimization.